-Because many of the signs and symptoms of fibromyalgia are similar to other disorders, you may see several doctors before receiving a diagnosis.
-Your family physician may refer you to a doctor who specializes in the treatment of arthritis and other inflammatory conditions (rheumatologist).
+Because many of the signs and symptoms of fibromyalgia are similar to those of other disorders, you may see several doctors before receiving a diagnosis.
+Your family physician may refer you to a doctor who specializes in the treatment of arthritis and other similar conditions (rheumatologist).

 What you can do

 Before your appointment, you may want to write a list that includes: